 Particulars of directors' interests at date of this report Director Experience Special responsibilities Securities held Alan S Jones Mr Jones was appointed as a Non-Executive Director and Chairman of Air Change International Limited on 23 July 2007.
 Mr Jones is a chartered accountant with extensive senior management and board experience in listed and unlisted Australian public companies, particularly in the construction, engineering, finance and investment industries.
 Mr Jones has been involved in the successful merger and acquisition of a number of public companies in Australia and internationally.
 He is a Non-Executive Director of Mulpha Australia Limited, Sun Hung Kai & Co.
-Limited (Hong Kong), Allied Group Limited (Hong Kong) and Allied Properties Limited (Hong Kong) and Mount Gibson Iron Limited.
-Non-executive non- independent Chairman 938,000 ordinary shares John M Langley Mr Langley has a background in mining and resources and just recently retired from White Energy Company Limited, a company developing state of the art clean coal upgrading technologies.
-He was a Director and General Manager of the Base Resources Ltd Group and Director and Chief Executive Officer of Keldan Technology Ltd. He was also a General Manager in the White Industries Australia Group.
-He has been responsible for constructing, commissioning and operating pilot plants and large scale demonstration plants, which includes numerous liaisons with domestic and international governments, resource bodies and other related entities.
-His specialty lies in analysis of new opportunities across technology and other related industries.
-He was appointed as a director on 14 February 2003.
-Non-executive independent Director 17,000 ordinary shares Neil Fimeri Mr Fimeri has a degree in civil engineering.
+Limited (Hong Kong), Allied Group Limited (Hong Kong) and Mount Gibson Iron Limited.
+Non-executive non-independent Chairman 938,000 ordinary shares Peter A Curry - B Com LLB Mr Curry was appointed as a Non-Executive Director of Air Change International Limited on 3 October 2019.
+Mr. Curry has extensive of professional and business experience in a range of industries including natural resources, property and financial services.
+He has acted as a director of a number of private and public companies and has been involved in a range of public and private capital raisings, mergers and acquisitions as well as providing corporate and financial advisory services in relation to a variety of business transactions.
+Mr Curry (B Com LLB) holds Bachelor of Commerce and Bachelor of Laws degrees from the University of NSW.
+He is a Chartered Accountant and was admitted as a non-practising barrister to the Supreme Court of NSW.
+Mr Curry is a Non- Executive Director of Sun Hung Kai & Co.
+Limited (Hong Kong) and Tian An Australia Limited.
+Non-executive independent Director Nil Neil Fimeri Mr Fimeri has a degree in civil engineering.
 From 1985 to 2007, Mr Fimeri held a senior management position at Mulpha Australia Limited, a property investment and development company, leading the acquisition and development of over one billion dollars of real estate projects.
 Mr Fimeri's expertise lies in the identification and acquisition of strategic investment opportunities with an engineering bias.
 Managing Director 4,800,000 ordinary shares